 In May 2012, we substantially completed the deployment of an advanced metering system (AMS), having installed approximately 2.2 million smart meters.
-This technology should encourage greater energy conservation by giving Houston-area electric consumers the ability to better monitor and manage their electric use and its cost in near real time.
-To recover the cost of the AMS, the Texas Utility Commission approved a monthly surcharge payable by REPs, initially over 12 years.
-For the first 24 months, which began in February 2009, the surcharge for residential customers was \$3.24 per month.
-Beginning in February 2011, the surcharge was reduced to \$3.05 per month.
-In September 2011, the surcharge duration was reduced from 12 years to approximately six years for residential customers and approximately eight years for commercial customers.
+To recover the cost of the AMS, the Texas Utility Commission approved a monthly surcharge payable by REPs, initially over 12 years and later reduced to six years as a result of U.S. Department of Energy (DOE) grant funds.
+The surcharge is currently set to expire in 2015 for residential customers and in 2016 to 2017 for non-residential customers.
 The surcharge amounts and duration are subject to adjustment in future proceedings to reflect actual costs incurred and to address required changes in scope.

 We are also pursuing deployment of an electric distribution grid automation strategy that involves the implementation of an "Intelligent Grid" (IG) which would provide on-demand data and information about the status of facilities on our system.
-Although this technology is still in the developmental stage, we believe it has the potential to provide an improvement in grid planning, operations, maintenance and customer service for our distribution system.
-These improvements are expected to result in fewer and shorter outages, better customer service, improved operations costs, improved security and more effective use of our workforce.
 We expect to include the costs of the deployment in future rate proceedings before the Texas Utility Commission.

-In October 2009, the U.S. Department of Energy (DOE) selected us for a \$200 million grant to help fund our AMS and IG projects.
-We received substantially all of the \$200 million of grant funding from the DOE by 2011 and used \$150 million of it to accelerate completion of our deployment of advanced meters to 2012, instead of 2014 as originally scheduled.
-We estimate that capital expenditures of approximately \$660 million for the installation of the advanced meters and corresponding communication and data management systems were incurred over the advanced meter deployment period.
+In October 2009, the DOE selected us for a \$200 million grant to help fund our AMS and IG projects.
+We received substantially all of the \$200 million of grant funding from the DOE by 2011 and used \$150 million of it to accelerate completion of our deployment of advanced meters to 2012.
 We are using the other \$50 million from the grant for an initial deployment of an IG that covers approximately 12% of our service territory.
-This initial deployment is expected to be completed in 2014.
-It is expected that the capital portion of the IG project subject to partial funding by the DOE will cost approximately \$140 million.
+The DOE-funded portion of the IG project is expected to be completed in 2015, and the capital portion of the IG project subject to partial funding by the DOE will cost approximately \$140 million.